 Increase in new visitor bookings

-Comes in compact sizes too
+It comes in compact sizes too

-I also spent a year designing a mobile web version of the W Hotels site and all 9 of Starwood brand sites.
-This was done because the desktop site was optimized to work on tablets so the site is served to desktop and tablets while the mobile web version is given to all mobile phones.
+I also spent a year designing a mobile web version of the W Hotels site and all 9 Starwood brand sites.
+This was done because the desktop site was optimized to work on tablets, so the site is served to desktop and tablets while the mobile web version is given to all mobile phones.